-- Apply some hydrocortisone cream on the area to relieve the redness, itching, and swelling.
+- Apply hydrocortisone cream to the area to relieve the redness, itching, and swelling.

-- Apply ice to the site of the sting.
+- Apply ice or a cold pack to the sting site.
 Wrap the ice with a towel or keep a piece of cloth between the ice and your skin to prevent freezing.
-Use this method for 20 minutes per hour to relive the pain and the swelling.
+Apply the ice for 10 minutes and then remove it for 10 minutes to relieve the pain and swelling.
+Repeat as necessary.

 - If needed, take acetaminophen or ibuprofen for pain relief.

-- If you haven’t had a tetanus booster in the past 10 years, consider taking one in the next couple of days.
+- If you haven’t had a tetanus booster in the past 10 years, consider getting one over the next couple of days.

-- Contact a medical professional even if the symptoms aren’t too severe.
+- Contact a medical professional if you notice any of the severe symptoms we listed above.

 These are the basic first aid treatments and remedies you should consider immediately after being stung.
-After that, observe the stung site and the rest of your body for allergy symptoms and seek immediate professional help if necessary.
+After that, observe the sting site and the rest of your body for any symptoms of an allergic reaction.
+Seek immediate professional help if necessary.

 For more severe allergic reactions, the medical professionals that will hopefully reach you in time may do any of the following:

-- You may also be given steroids or epinephrine (adrenaline) injection in more severe cases.
+- Inject steroids or epinephrine (adrenaline), in more severe cases.